-A femoral hernia can also be called a femorocele.
+A femoral hernia may also be called a femorocele.

-Women are three times more likely than men to suffer from a femoral hernia, according to researched published in American Family Physician.
-Overall, however, femoral hernias are not common.
-Only four percent of all hernias in American adults are femoral (Bax, Sheppard, & Crass, 1999).
+Women are more likely than men to suffer from a femoral hernia.
+Overall, femoral hernias are not common.
+Most hernias that affect the groin are inguinal hernias, and fewer than 3 percent of all hernias are femoral.

 The exact cause of femoral and other hernias are unknown most of the time.
 You may be born with a weakened area of the femoral canal, or the area may become weak over time.

 Straining can contribute to the weakening of the muscle walls.
 Factors that can lead to overstraining include:

 You may not even realize you have a femoral hernia in some cases.
 Small and moderate-sized hernias don’t usually cause any symptoms.
 In many cases, you may not even see the bulge of a small femoral hernia.

 Large hernias may be more noticeable and can cause some discomfort.
 A bulge may be visible in the groin area near your upper thigh.
 The bulging may become worse and can cause pain when you stand up, lift heavy objects, or strain in any way.
 Femoral hernias are often located very close to the hip bone and as a result may cause hip pain.

 Severe symptoms can signify that a femoral hernia is obstructing your intestines.
 This is a very serious condition called strangulation.
 Strangulation causes intestinal or bowel tissue to die, which can put your life in danger.
 This is considered a medical emergency.
 Severe symptoms of a femoral hernia include: